Guide Art And Culture

 Perfect for: Families, workshop participants, live music lovers, cultural event enthusiasts, anyone seeking immersive summer festival experiences combining visual arts, performing arts, and community celebration.

-When: Annual event, typically late July through mid-August (multi-week)
+When: Annual event, typically late July through early-August (over two weeks)

 Location: Multiple venues including Junction Park, Sp’akw’us Feather Park, and community spaces throughout Squamish